-3. Industrial perspective - Industrial partners
+3. Industrial perspective - Industrial partners and stakeholders

 The industrial companies involved in the project operate on a competitive market.
 They are all more or less involved in the development of vehicles, infrastructure, systems and components in the field of electromobility.
-The companies contribute to SEC Stage IV, partly with up to SEK 23 million in cash funds and partly with up to SEK 48.4 million of various contributions in-kind.
-Industry's primary interest in participating in SEC is in developing better or new products that companies can then market and sell for their own benefit.
+The companies contribute to SEC Stage V with SEK 25,25 million in cash funds and SEK 68,5 million of various contributions in-kind.
+Industry's primary interest in participating in SEC is developing better or new products that companies can then market and sell for their own benefit.